Series Mania Unveils 2019 Festival Lineup

-PARIS — Graced by Uma Thurman, “The Good Doctor” star Freddie Highmore and “Black Mirror” creators-showrunners Charlie Brooker and Anabel Jones, the 10th Series Mania – and second in Lille, north-east France – will kick off March 22 with Netflix prominent, a broader geographical reach and a strong presence of women writers and directors.
+Graced by Uma Thurman, “The Good Doctor” star Freddie Highmore and “Black Mirror” creators Charlie Brooker and Anabel Jones, the 10th edition of Series Mania will kick off March 22 with a prominent Netflix presence, a broader geographical reach and a strong showing of women writers and directors.

-Thurman will be in town for the international premiere of Netflix Original Series “Chambers,” which looks like one of the hottest tickets in this year’s 10-title Official Competition, a YA supernatural drama thriller from Stephen Gaghan and Turner’s multi-platform Super Deluxe.
+Thurman will make the trek to Lille, in northeast France, for the international premiere of Netflix Original Series “Chambers,” which looks like one of the hottest tickets in this year’s 10-title Official Competition.
+“Chambers” is a YA supernatural drama thriller from Stephen Gaghan and Turner’s multi-platform Super Deluxe.
 In it a young heart attack victim begins to take on the sinister characteristics of her deceased heart donor.
 Thurman plays the donor’s mother.

-Thurman, Highmore and Brooker and Jones will deliver Series Mania masterclasses, as will writer-producer-director Marti Noxon (“Mad Men,” “Grey’s Anatomy,” “Glee”), president of the Official Competition jury.
-Its members take in “The Good Wife’s” star Julianna Margulies, French actress Audrey Fleurot (“Spiral,” “Safe”), French writer Delphine de Vigan and Thomas Lilti, creator-director of Canal Plus hit “Hippocrate.”
+Thurman, Highmore, and Brooker and Jones will deliver Series Mania masterclasses, as will writer-producer-director Marti Noxon (“Mad Men,” “Grey’s Anatomy,” “Glee”), who is president of the Official Competition jury.
+Other members of the jury include “The Good Wife” star Julianna Margulies, French actress Audrey Fleurot (“Spiral,” “Safe”), French writer Delphine de Vigan and Thomas Lilti, creator-director of Canal Plus hit “Hippocrate.”

-Eric Rochant, one of France’s few true-blue show runners. creator-writer-director of Canal Plus modern classic “The Bureau,” will talk on stage with the U.K. scriptwriter and showrunner Hugo Blick (“Black Earth Rising,” “The Honorable Woman”).
+Eric Rochant, one of France’s few showrunners and the creator-writer-director of acclaimed Canal Plus series “The Bureau,” will talk on stage with British scriptwriter and showrunner Hugo Blick (“Black Earth Rising,” “The Honorable Woman”).

-Sporting three U.K. Channel 4 dramas, Series Mania’s Official Competition also features “Eden” from “Deutschland 83’s” Edward Berger, “Just for Today” created by Israel’s Nir Birman, a writer on the Israeli original inspiring “In Therapy,” and “Mytho,” directed by “Les Revenants’” creator-writer-director Fabrice Gobert.
+Sporting three U.K. Channel 4 dramas, Series Mania’s Official Competition also features “Eden” from “Deutschland 83’s” Edward Berger, “Just for Today” from Israel’s Nir Bergman, and “Mytho,” directed by “Les Revenants’” creator-writer-director Fabrice Gobert.

-If one trend dominates the lineup of a now classic TV festival, positioned by French authorities to consolidate as the most important in Europe, it is its strong line in dramas capturing a contemporary Zeitgeist of uncertainty, dislocation and pessimism, Series Mania founder and general director Laurence Herszberg and artistic director Frédéric Lavigne commented.
+If one theme dominates the lineup, it’s the Zeitgeist of uncertainty, dislocation and pessimism, Series Mania founder and general director Laurence Herzberg and artistic director Frédéric Lavigne said.

 They added: “What we’ve done wrong and where that can lead us: Two sides of the same coin are shown, however, via a palette of languages from realism noir to burlesque comedy.”

-Of Channel 4 series, Shane Meadows wrote and directed “The Virtues,” a humor-laced revenge drama produced by Warp Films and sold by ITV Studios Global Entertainment.
-It stars Stephen Graham (“Boardwalk Empire”) as a man adrift confronting the demons from a childhood in care.
+Shane Meadows wrote and directed “The Virtues,” a humor-laced Channel 4 series produced by Warp Films and sold by ITV Studios Global Entertainment.
+The revenge drama stars Stephen Graham (“Boardwalk Empire”) as a man confronting the demons from a childhood in care.

-Lucy Kirkwood’s “Chimerica,” another Channel 4 series, questions the divisiveness of current geopolitics as an American photographer seeks out nearly 30 years later the subject of a photo he took during the massacre of Tian’anmen Square.
+Lucy Kirkwood’s “Chimerica,” another Channel 4 series, questions the divisiveness of current geopolitics as an American photographer seeks out nearly 30 years later the subject of a photo he took during the massacre of pro-democracy protesters in Beijing’s Tiananmen Square.

 Backed by Arte and Germany’s SWR/ARD and sold by France’s Lagardère Studios, Berger’s “Eden” is set in a context of mass diaspora, a refugee camp on a Greek beach.

-Produced by Yes TV (“Fauda”) and screening in International Panorama, Israel’s “Asylum City,” co-created and directed by Eitan Tzur, a director on “In Therapy,” “Asylum City” turns on a murder investigation in the underworld of human trafficking in south Tel Aviv.
+Produced by Yes TV (“Fauda”), screening in International Panorama, and co-created and directed by Eitan Tzur, Israel’s “Asylum City” is set in the underworld of south Tel Aviv, where a young detective investigates a murder case in which the main suspect is an asylum seeker from Africa.

-Other dramas picture the world, and families with it, falling apart.
-Created by Stephen Butchard (“House of Sadam”), the second series from Euston Films, and sold by Fremantle, Official Competition entry “Baghdad Cafe,” also to be broadcast on Channel 4, weighs in as a crime thriller set in 2003 as a post-Sadam Hussein Baghdad implodes.
+Other dramas picture the world, and families, falling apart.
+Created by Stephen Butchard (“House of Saddam”), the second series from Euston Films, Official Competition entry “Baghdad Central,” is a crime thriller set in 2003 as a post-Saddam Hussein Baghdad implodes.
+The drama will be broadcast on Channel 4, and is being sold by Fremantle.

-Playing International Panorama, Sky Deutschland’s family survival thriller “8 Days,” a catastrophe event series produced by Germany’s Neuesuper and co-directed by Stefan Ruzowitzky (“The Counterfeiters”), pictures law and order and any notion of serving the common good rapidly disappear in modern-day Berlin as a meteor hurtles towards earth in collision course with western Europe.
+Playing in International Panorama, Sky Deutschland’s family survival thriller “8 Days,” produced by Germany’s Neuesuper and co-directed by Stefan Ruzowitzky (“The Counterfeiters”), pictures the breakdown of society in modern-day Berlin as a meteor hurtles towards Earth.

-Starring “Game of Thrones’” Kristofer Hivju, Norwegian broadcaster NRK’s “Twin” is another kind of social-issue family survival thriller of a different strain as a man accidentally kills his identical twin and takes his place, with the complicity of his sister-in-law, as part of the dead brother’s family.
-Just how long the subterfuge will work is another question.
+Starring “Game of Thrones’” Kristofer Hivju, Norwegian broadcaster NRK’s “Twin” is another kind of social-issue family survival thriller about a man who accidentally kills his identical twin and takes his place, with the complicity of his sister-in-law, in the dead man’s family.

 In Competition, backed by Federation Entertainment and Netflix and starring Marina Hands and Mathieu Demy, “Mythos” chronicles how a family unravels after the devoted wife and mother tells just one white lie.

-“Year on year the quality of series from countries we are not used to having is getting higher and higher,” said Herszberg, citing as one example, Valery Federovich and Evgeny Nikishov’s “Identification,” a drama set in an illegal immigrant community originating from Kirghizistan, which marks the second time a Russian drama has made Official Competition.
+“Year on year, the quality of series from countries we are not used to having is getting higher and higher,” said Herzberg, citing, as one example, Valery Federovich and Evgeny Nikishov’s “Identification,” a drama set in an illegal immigrant community originating from Kyrgyzstan, which marks the second time a Russian drama has made Official Competition.

-Series Mania’s Official Competition also features “Lambs of God,” produced by Endemol Shine Australia and sold by Sky Vision and described by Foxtel, which produces with Lingo Pictures, as a “dark, gothic tale” about three nuns, each a generation apart, whose isolated convent life is interrupted by a young priest.
-Ann Dowd (“The Handmaids Tale,” “The Leftovers”), Essie Davis (“Game of Thrones”) and Jessica Barden (“The End Of The F*****World”) co-star.
+Series Mania’s Official Competition also features “Lambs of God,” produced by Endemol Shine Australia and described by Foxtel a “dark, Gothic tale” about three nuns, each a generation apart, whose isolated convent life is interrupted by a young priest.
+Ann Dowd (“The Handmaid’s Tale,” “The Leftovers”), Essie Davis (“Game of Thrones”) and Jessica Barden (“The End Of The F***ing World”) co-star.

-Written by Sarah Lambert, “Lambs of God” marks one of multiple dramas at this year’s Series Mania either penned or directed by women, making up 29 – or 41% – of selected series, said Herszberg.
+Written by Sarah Lambert, “Lambs of God” marks one of multiple dramas at this year’s Series Mania either penned or directed by women, making up 29 – or 41% – of the selected series, said Herzberg.

-48% of series projects at Series Mania Forum, to be announced next week, are also written or to be directed from women.
-The only sector where women still have to make up large ground is when it comes to producers of selected festival series, Herszberg added.
+Nearly half of the series projects at Series Mania Forum, to be announced next week, are also written or to be directed from women.
+The only sector where women still have to make up large ground is when it comes to producers of selected festival series, Herzberg added.

-Three of the six titles in French Competition, all world premieres, are fantasy/genre series: “Osmosis,” set in a dystopia where an algorithm guides peoples love lives; public broadcaster channel France 2’s “The Last Wave,” sold by Fremantle, about how a peaceful French surfing resort is afflicted by climate change; and “Une Ile,” a mermaid drama-thriller starring Laetitia Casta and Noe Abita sold by Lagardere Studios.
+Three of the six titles in French Competition, all world premieres, are fantasy/genre series: “Osmosis,” set in a dystopia where an algorithm guides peoples love lives; public broadcaster channel France 2’s “The Last Wave,” about how a peaceful French surfing resort is afflicted by climate change; and “Une Ile,” a mermaid drama-thriller starring Laetitia Casta and Noe Abita.

 “It’s a departure for French series to venture into fantasy and genre,” said Lavigne.
 “French series are normally more intimate family comedies or psychological dramas.”

-Described by Series Mania president Rodolph Belmer and Laurence Herzeberg as an “mini audiovisual Davos,” the 2nd Lille Trans-Atlantic Dialogs take place on March 27, the Series Mania Forum on March 25.
+Billed by Series Mania president Rodolph Belmer and Herzberg as a “mini-audiovisual Davos,” the 2nd Lille Trans-Atlantic Dialogs take place on March 27, and the Series Mania Forum on March 25.

 SERIES MANIA 2019